zuyd-projects/synergy/NaturePathfinder/README.md

 - Sint-Pietersberg
 - ...

-Please enter the name of the starting area: De Meinweg Please enter the name of the destination area: Grensmaasvallei
+Please enter the name of the starting area: Noorderbos Please enter the name of the destination area: Sint-Pietersberg

-Starting Dijkstra's algorithm from: De Meinweg Processing area: De Meinweg, Distance from start: 0 Updating distance of Groote Peel from ∞ to 20.5
+Starting Dijkstra's algorithm from: Noorderbos
 ...

-Shortest path from De Meinweg to Grensmaasvallei:
+Shortest path from De Noorderbos to Sint-Pietersberg:
--> De Meinweg
+-> Noorderbos
--> Maasduinen
+-> Kempen-Broek
--> Grensmaasvallei
+-> Sint-Pietersberg

 📊 Algorithms and Formulas